adamaske/CPP_Template/README.md

-# CPP_Template
+# Fundamentum
-This is a C++ library.
-It implements some generic functionality for fast startup of new projects of different kinds.
+Fundamentum is a C++ library for fast startup of new projects.

 # TODO
 - [ ] Change toplevel CMakeLists for submodule usage